IBM’s quantum computer is now a quantum computing system

 For all the ways in which a quantum computer diverges from computing devices in their classical form–from a 1960s IBM mainframe to your smartphone–the 20-qubit Q System One is designed to address some requirements that are pretty conventional.
 For instance, it incorporates firmware that monitors the health of the system and wrangles software updates.
 Like any computing system, it’s engineered with temperature in mind–in this case, to maintain the cryogenic state required by qubits.
 It also hooks into the internet, using traditional computing technology as glue to provide access to its quantum computing resources.

-Even though Q System One reflects some of the elements which quantum computing will need to enter the mainstream, Sutor emphasizes that it’s still a research project.
+Even though Q System One reflects some of the elements that quantum computing will need to enter the mainstream, Sutor emphasizes that it’s still a research project.
 “Everybody is at the experimental phase right now,” he says.
 “Everybody in the world, I would say.
-And part of it is simply that no one has quantum computers that are ultimately powerful enough to solve brand new problems.”
+And part of it is simply that no one has quantum computers that are ultimately powerful enough to solve brand-new problems.”

-IBM’s existing quantum computing efforts have been spearheaded out of its Thomas J. Watson Research Center in Yorktown, NY, Along with introducing the Q System One, the company is announcing that it will open an IBM Q Quantum Computation Center at another corporate facility in Poughkeepsie, about 45 miles to the north.
+IBM’s existing quantum computing efforts have been spearheaded out of its Thomas J. Watson Research Center in Yorktown, New York.
+Along with introducing the Q System One, the company is announcing that it will open an IBM Q Quantum Computation Center at another corporate facility in Poughkeepsie, about 45 miles to the north.
 “Poughkeepsie is a really historic IBM site,” says Sutor.
-“It was started in 1941; there was an old cannon company and we took it over to do some manufacturing.
-And then through the years it became the center of our design and manufacturing for the mainframes … And so to be bringing IBM quantum computers back to Poughkeepsie is a very nice looping back into our history.”
+“It was started in 1941; there was an old canning company and we took it over to do some manufacturing.
+And then through the years it became the center of our design and manufacturing for the mainframes . . .
+And so to be bringing IBM quantum computers back to Poughkeepsie is a very nice looping back into our history.”

-The innards of IBM’s Q quantum computers are improbable-looking multi-tiered metal assemblages that you can’t look at without thinking of a high-tech chandelier.
+The innards of IBM’s Q quantum computers are improbable-looking multitiered metal assemblages that you can’t look at without thinking of a high-tech chandelier.
 Though the guts remain the same, the company decided to gussy up Q System One a bit.
-It worked with two sister London-based design studios, Map Project Office and Universal Design Studio, on the design and commissioned Italy’s Goppion—the company responsible for the protective glass for the Louvre’s Mona Lisa and the Tower of London’s Crown Jewels—to fashion a case.
+It worked with two sister London-based design studios, Map Project Office and Universal Design Studio, on the design and commissioned Italy’s Goppion–the company responsible for the protective glass for the Louvre’s Mona Lisa and the Tower of London’s Crown Jewels–to fashion a case.
 The result puts the Q System One innards within a sleek metal cryostat cylinder.
-The cylinder is itself suspended in a 9-foot airtight cube made of borosilicate glass—which, though functional, also serves as a showcase.
+The cylinder is itself suspended in a 9-foot airtight cube made of borosilicate glass–which, though functional, also serves as a showcase.

 Given that Q System One is still very much an experiment rather than a mature commercial offering, you might wonder if IBM is getting ahead of itself by pouring resources into the design aspect.
 But Wisnieff says that this too connects the project to IBM’s legacy, which has included caring about design for decades.

-“It’s hearkening back to the 1960s and Thomas J. Watson Jr’s [vision] of, ‘good design is good business,'” he says.
+“It’s hearkening back to the 1960s and Thomas J. Watson Jr.’s [vision] of ‘good design is good business,'” he says.
 “We want people, when they look at this, to know that we’re entering a new era within quantum computing.”

 It’s the software

 As with any computer, the Q System One is ultimately only as interesting as the tasks human beings can accomplish with the software it runs.
-Quantum is such an epoch-shifting departure from existing computer science that IBM formed the Q Network, an alliance which teams its scientists with those at big companies, startups, and research institutions to explore the technology’s applications in fields ranging from financial services to chemistry.
+Quantum is such an epoch-shifting departure from existing computer science that IBM formed the Q Network, an alliance that teams its scientists with those at big companies, startups, and research institutions to explore the technology’s applications in fields ranging from financial services to chemistry.

 At CES, IBM is announcing new members of the Q Network: ExxonMobil, Europe’s CERN research lab, Argonne National Laboratory, Fermilab, and Lawrence Berkeley National Laboratory.
 Each brings a different perspective to quantum computing’s opportunities and challenges.